Yaseen090/University_Shuttle_App/README.md

 # University_Shuttle_App (Work In Progress)
-## 2D Matrix Calculator
 ## About
-“2D Matrix Calculator” is a university project that was assigned to us.
-The task was to find a problem that students face and make a solution about it so I came up with an idea of making an App that lets students see the Buses, Points and Shuttles that are primary transportaion for students.
-Many times students miss these transporations because they don't know where these are right in the moment around there city.
+“University_Shuttle_Ap” is a university project that was assigned to us.
+The task was to find a problem that students face and make a solution about it so I came up with an idea of making an App that lets students see the Buses, Points and Shuttles that are primary transportaion for students.<br/>
+Many times students miss these transporations because they don't know where these are right in the moment around there city.<br/>
 Every Driver will have a mobile with location service on and students can see for themselves how to manage their time and location to always get benifit of these facilities
 ## Features
 Sign In with University provisioned IDs and Passwords. <br/>